-We have analyzed hundreds of Youtube channels for our CPM research, and we are going to use this opportunity to share with you the fastest growing niches on Youtube as well:
+We have analyzed hundreds of YouTube channels for our CPM research, and we are going to use this opportunity to share with you the fastest-growing niches on YouTube:

 1. Among Us (Gaming)

-One of the hottest trends for the last couple months is a game called “Among Us”.
+One of the hottest trends for the last couple of months is a game called “Among Us”.

 This little party and deception game, developed by a company called InnerSloth, got released in 2018 but gain extreme amount of traction lately in a very short period of time.

 It is currently one of the most popular games in terms of viewership on Twitch, the gaming streaming platform.

 Its quick rise to glory is attributed mostly to big gaming Youtubers and streamer personalities such as Disguised Toast, Pokimane and Pewdiepie.